 Discontinuance of attendance or notice to the instructor does not constitute withdrawal.
-Application for withdrawal from a course or for change in class schedule must be made in writing on an official Drop-Add form available in the Office of the Registrar or in the Office of Continuing Education and Graduate Studies.
+Application for withdrawal from a course or for change in class schedule must be made either through the Drop Course process in MyEC's student portal or in writing on an official Drop-Add form available in the Office of the Registrar or in the Office of Continuing Education and Graduate Studies.
 Under no circumstances will fees be included as a refund.

-In authorized withdrawal from a course or courses, tuition refunds are based on the entire amount of tuition charged, not on amount paid, and will be made as follows:
+In authorized withdrawal from a course or courses, tuition refunds are based on the entire amount of tuition charged, not on amount paid, and will be made as outlined below.